SaintBernardLab/SaintBernard/examples/README.md

 ### Single phase flow through a fracture with variable aperture

-The full input file is in [examples/flow-rough-fracture.i](examples/flow-rough-fracture.i)
+The full input file is in [flow-rough-fracture.i](flow-rough-fracture.i)

 This model computes fluid flow through a fracture with variable aperture.
 On the left side of the domain fluid is injected with a constant injection flow rate.
 On the right side of the domain the pressure is fixed, which results in a sink and fluid production.